 For pupils with an Education, Health and Care Plan there is an annual review of provision, which enables an evaluation of effectiveness to be made.
 In certain circumstances, an interim annual review may be held to ensure the provision under the EHCP is appropriate.
 Every pupil in the school has their progress tracked termly.
 In addition to this, pupils with special educational needs will have more frequent and detailed assessments to inform targets and to enable the measurement in smaller steps of progress.

 St Mary’s ensures that the necessary provision is made for any SEND pupil to engage in activities alongside their peers.
 All clubs, trips and activities offered to pupils at St Mary’s are available to pupils with special educational needs.
 For some pupils ‘reasonable adjustments’ may need to be made.
 This is always carried out n partnership with families and carers.
 A wide range of extracurricular activities are available to all pupils at St Mary’s.
 Parents are informed of club choices and these are updated termly.

-Children with SEND can be more likely to be the victims of bullying, so it is important to ensure that they are able to report any behaviour that concerns them.
-They will be provided with safe, supervised places that they can go to during social time.
-Peer support systems are in place as well as regular opportunities for raising awareness of SEND for everyone in the
+Children with SEND are more likely to be the victims of bullying, so it is important to ensure that they are able to report any behaviour that concerns them.
+Staff have excellent relationships with the children so it is likely that through these, the children feel confident to talk.
+Each site has a room known as the Bevan room; these safe spaces provide a comfortable place to chat.
+Peer support systems are in place, as well as regular opportunities for raising awareness of SEND for everyone in the

-In addition we have access to Speech and Language Therapy Services / Occupational Therapy Services / Physiotherapy Services for pupils with requirement for direct therapy or advice.
+The school has access to an Educational Psychology Service.
+In addition we have access to CAMHS, Speech and Language Therapy Services, Occupational Therapy Services and Physiotherapy Services.

 Please refer to the ‘Local Offer’ for the full range of professional services offered to support SEND children in this Borough.